Dear Parents and Families,

 Among the residential colleges, Forbes is the furthest from the center of campus – a full 2 minutes (!) further than the next runner up.
 Many of us see this location as ideal: When we cross Alexander Road after a busy day of classes, Forbesians – more than their classmates at other colleges -- “go home” to the Inn.

 The staff at Forbes College (http://www.princeton.edu/forbescollege/people/) has one main goal: To enhance the intellectual, cultural, and social experience of our students.
-We oversee a rich and stimulating program, and to ensure that students participate in these programs, we have the best food on campus.
+We oversee a rich and stimulating program.
+To ensure that students participate in these programs, we have the best food on campus.

-As a father of two college students (one who graduated recently and another who just finished his sophomore year), I am familiar with the mixed feelings of pride and anxiety associated with a child's going off to college.
+As a father of two college students (a daughter who graduated a few years ago and a son who graduated a few weeks ago), I am familiar with the mixed feelings of pride and anxiety associated with a child's going off to college.
 I assure you that your student is in good hands.
-After a brief period of transition he/she will thrive and deeply enjoy living in this College - like the 25 cohorts of Forbesians before them.
+After a brief period of transition he/she will thrive and deeply enjoy living in this College - like the 30 cohorts of Forbesians before them.

 Master of Forbes College